DOI-USGS/ghsc-esi-shakemap/README.md

 To receive updates on ShakeMap please sign up at
 [Gov Delivery](https://public.govdelivery.com/accounts/USDOIGS/signup/39355).
 We also encourage requests, questions, and discussions through the Github issues tab associated with this repository.
+You may contact the developers at shakemap@usgs.gov.

 # Documentation